Urigo/graphql-scalars/README.md

 const MyRegexType = new RegexType('MyRegexType', /^ABC$/);
 ```

-## Future

-We'd like to keep growing this package, within reason, to include the scalar types that are widely
-required when defining GraphQL schemas.
-We welcome both suggestions and pull requests.
-One idea
-we're considering is:

-* BLOB, could be could be a base64-encoded object of some kind

 ## What's this all about?

 GraphQL is a wonderful new approach to application data and API layers that's gaining momentum.
 If